opnfv/pharos/docs/spec.rst

 CPU:

-* Intel Xeon E5-2600 (IvyBridge at least, or similar)
+* Intel Xeon E5-2600v2 Series (Ivy Bridge and newer, or similar)

-Local Storage:
+Local Storage Configuration:

+Below describes the minimum for the Pharos spec, which is designed to provide enough capacity for a reasonably functional environment.
+Additional and/or faster disks are nice to have and may produce a better result.

-* Disks: 4 x 500G-2T + 1 x 300GB SSD (leave some room for experiments)
+* Disks: 2 x 1TB + 1 x 100GB SSD
-* First 2 disks should be combined to form a 1 TB virtual store for the OS/Software etc
-* Remaining should be combined to form a virtual disk for CEPH storage
+* The first 1TB HDD should be used for OS & additional software/tool installation
-* The 5'th disk (SSD) for distributed storage (CEPH) journal towards SSD technology.
+* The second 1TB HDD configured for CEPH object storage
+* Finally, the 100GB SSD should be used as the CEPH journal
 * Performance testing requires a mix of compute nodes that have CEPH(swift+Cinder) and without CEPH storage
 * Virtual ISO boot capabilities or a separate PXE boot server (DHCP/tftp or Cobbler)